iagobkstar/hackathon2024-secure-payment-delft/README.md

 # hackathon2024-leader-election
-Leader election problem for the Hackathon2024 in Delft
+Quantum secure payment protocol for Hackathon 2024 in Delft